jaimetur/PhotoMigrator/ROADMAP.md

 ### TODO:
 - [ ] Add option to remove All assets in Synology Photos
 - [ ] Add option to remove Albums in Synology Photos (optinally all associated assets can be also deleted)
-- [ ] Update RELEASES-NOTES.md
-- [ ] Create a New Release in GitHub Production Repo

 - #### Tests Pending:
 - [ ] Deep Test on Immich Support functions